Why Managers are Afraid to Manage

 Managers need to feel comfortable, knowledgeable and empowered while they are embedded, shoulder-to-shoulder, on the front lines with team members.
 They function critically close to where the value is created for customers—at the cornerstone of productivity, daily progress and long-term momentum.
 You could say that managers are the heart of progress and productivity.

 When managers are not performing, team members are left to their own devices.
-A climate of petty conflict, tension and frustration combined with the onset of even a minor setback can send team spirit spiraling downward to the point where frustration and disgust take over.
+In this climate, a petty conflict, tension and frustration or even a minor setback can send team spirit spiraling downward to the point where frustration and disgust take over.
 Sadly it takes over for productivity and progress.

 Managers need to feel powerful again